kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

       * For release tests using `GetKymaReleasesUntil` or `jobsuite.Until` with a release that is no longer supported, remove the part of the test which includes the method.
     5. If tests are green, commit all jobs.

-2. Once the PR is merged to master you can proceed
+2. Once the PR is merged to master you can proceed.

 #### Create a release branch